Economy of Austria: Tourism

-Trade position
+Tourism is very important for Austria's economy, accounting for around 10 percent of Austria's GDP.
+In 2001, Austria was the tenth most visited country in the world with over 18.2 million tourists.
+Previously, dependency on German guests made this sector of the Austrian economy very dependent on German economy.
+However recent developments have brought a change, especially since winter ski resorts such as Arlberg or Kitzbühel are now more and more frequented by Eastern Europeans, Russians and Americans.

+Water supply and sanitation

+Austria has exceptional water supply and sanitation services.
+Nearly 100% of its drinking water comes from high-quality groundwater and springs, serving roughly 90% of the population via central municipal systems.

+Foreign trade and investments

 Trade with other EU countries accounts for almost 66% of Austrian imports and exports.
 Expanding trade and investment in the emerging markets of central and eastern Europe is a major element of Austrian economic activity.
 Trade with these countries accounts for almost 14% of Austrian imports and exports, and Austrian firms have sizable investments in and continue to move labour-intensive, low-tech production to these countries.
 Although the big investment boom has waned, Austria still has the potential to attract EU firms seeking convenient access to these developing markets.

 Mergers and acquisitions

 Companies and investors from Austria are active in mergers and acquisitions (M&A).
 Since 1991, more than 7,183 mergers & acquisitions transactions have been announced with a known total value of 261.6 bil.
 EUR.
 In 2017, over 245 deals with a total value of over 12.9 bil.
 EUR have taken place.
 They are not only active in national deals, but also as important investors in cross-border M&A abroad, with Germany being the most important partner.
 854 German companies have been acquired by Austrian parant companies (outbound) so far.

 The industry with the largest M&A activity in Austria in terms of transaction value has been the financial sector, whereas the industry with the largest number of transactions has been Industrials - representing 19.2%.